vishah/polls-app/README.md

-# A small poll/survey app
+# A small poll/survey app made in flutter